mrsbefort/mrsbefort/README.md

 <div>

 In the future, I'm looking forward to learning more about designing sweet websites and making apps for my friends.
-As well as, landing my first software engineeirng job! 🤩
+As well as, landing my first software engineeirng job in the future! 🤩
 <br>
  <br>